Table of contents

 How to Improve Customer Service in Logistics Using Technology

-You’ve probably bantered a bit with Siri, but did you know that artificial intelligence tools can do a lot more than book tables for dinner?
-With the help of modern software, logistics companies can communicate better with customers, predict delivery conditions, and better manage packaging and inventory.
+You’ve probably bantered a bit with Siri.
+But did you know that artificial intelligence tools can do a lot more than book tables for dinner?
+With the help of modern logistic software development and international freight system, logistics companies can communicate better with customers, predict delivery conditions, and better manage packaging and inventory.

 Here are some ways logistics companies can harness technology to improve their customer service: